arashakb/moxinvla-oft/README.md

 ---

-## 🏆 Pretrained Models

-> **Coming Soon**: Pretrained MoxinVLA checkpoints will be available on HuggingFace.

-Currently, you need to:
-1. Obtain Moxin base model weights from [moxin-org/moxin-llm-7b](https://huggingface.co/moxin-org/moxin-llm-7b)
-2. Convert to VLA format (instructions in repo)
-3. Fine-tune on your target dataset
+## 📰 News & Updates

+**🚀 Coming Soon**: We will be releasing pretrained MoxinVLA checkpoints fine-tuned on LIBERO benchmarks for the community to use and build upon.

+**Current Status**:
+- Base MoxinVLA model integration is complete
+- Fine-tuning and evaluation scripts are ready
+- Training on LIBERO benchmarks in progress

+Stay tuned for checkpoint releases on HuggingFace!

 ---